Webhikers-Feedback/piano-duo/README.md

-import HeroHome from '@/components/global/hero/hero-home.vue' import SectionMainRow from '@/components/pages/homePage/section-main-row.vue' import SectionMainRow2 from '@/components/pages/homePage/section-main-row-2.vue'
+import HeroHome from '@/components/global/hero/hero-home.vue' import SectionMainRow from '@/components/pages/homePage/section-main-row.vue' //is now a clean vue file with few lines of html and css import SectionMainRow2 from '@/components/pages/homePage/section-main-row-2.vue' //is now a clean vue file with few lines of html and css
 //etc...the same for all sections

 export default {